-Curtis, maybe [indiscernible] (00:48:41) I can give you some of the - I can go back to 2000 - I think it was 2005, Michael, when we were in that position, 2005-2006, and we modified that strategy around that time.
-The difference back then, Michael, is that we were processing about 7 million hogs in six plants across the country, none of them world-class scale.

-So, we were operating Brandon on a single shift at the time and we had facilities basically coast-to-coast slaughtering hogs.
+Curtis, I can give you some, I can go back to 2000, and I think it was 2005, Michael, when we were in that position, 2005, 2006, and we modified that strategy around that time.
+The difference back then, Michael, is that we were processing about seven million hogs in six plants across the country, none of them world-class scale.
+So we were operating Brandon on a single shift at the time and we had facilities basically coast to coast slaughtering hogs.
 We've subsequently consolidated the supply chain.
 We now operate Brandon and a small operation in Lethbridge that is basically a value-added niche for the Japanese market.
 But Brandon is a single facility that Dennis is seeking to expand the asset utilization.
-So, it's a very different circumstance than 2005.
+So it's a very different circumstance than 2005.

 Okay.
-So, as far as your export growth opportunities, the cost advantage of operating in Canadian dollars isn't necessarily a barrier to that?
+So, as far as your export growth opportunities, the cost advantage of operating in Canadian dollars isn't necessary a barrier to, should that change.